 For this hike, buy a one-way ticket up the cable car.
 In 2015, it costs CHF19/adult, CHF12/child and adults with Halbtax.
-If you plan to rent a trotti scooter at the end of hike, you’ll need an additional CHF15 per person when you get to the Ruhesitz guest house later on the hike.
+If you plan to rent a trotti scooter at the end of hike, you’ll need an additional CHF15 per person (in cash) when you get to the Ruhesitz guest house later on the hike.

 At the top of the cable car, you’ll find a large complex with a restaurant, gift shop, bathrooms, and a large outdoor viewing area, shown below:

 The restaurant is open year round and slowly rotates so you can enjoy the entire 360 panorama over an hours time.
 There is a short loop trail around the top, Europa-Rundweg, but it is under construction in 2015.
 You can see pictures of the construction and get more info here.

 If you walk around the complex, to the northwest, there are some benches and a couple fenced viewing platforms so you can safely enjoy the view with your children.

 Below is the view from the platform.
 There are several challenging hikes in this area, with a couple mountain huts for overnights near the lakes.
 Those hikes start with tricky ridge hikes, not suitable for very small children.
 Your hike begins in the opposite direction.

 Let’s get started.
 After exiting the Hoher Kasten cable car and building, turn left and you’ll see this yellow trail sign pointing down some stairs to the trail toward Kamor.